Oak Island: Human history

-Oak Island Mystery
+Oak Island mystery

 Oak Island has been a subject for treasure hunters ever since the late 1700s, with rumours that Captain Kidd's treasure was buried there.
 While there is little evidence to support what went on during the early excavations, stories began to be published and documented as early as 1856.
-Since that time there have been many theories that extend beyond that of Captain Kidd which include among others religious artifacts, manuscripts, and Marie Antoinette's jewels.
+Since that time there have been many theories that extend beyond that of Captain Kidd which include stories of religious artifacts, manuscripts, and Marie Antoinette's jewels.
 The "treasure" has also been prone to criticism by those who have dismissed search areas as natural phenomena.

 Areas of interest on the island with regard to treasure hunters include a location known as the "Money Pit", which is allegedly the original searchers’ spot.
 Located on the east side of Oak Island, the Money Pit is—or was—a shaft more than 100 ft deep.
 According to island lore, it first drew the attention of a local teenager in 1795, who noticed an indentation in the ground and, with some friends, started to dig—only to find a man-made shaft featuring wooden platforms every 10 ft down to the 90 ft level of depth.

 There is also a formation of boulders called "Nolan's Cross", named after a former treasure hunter, and a triangle-shaped swamp.
-Lastly, there has been searcher activity on a beach at a place called "Smith's Cove".
+Lastly, there has been activity on a beach at a place called "Smith's Cove".
 Various objects including non-native coconut fibre have been found there.
 More recent archaeological discoveries in the Smith's Cove area have included an allegedly pre-15th-century lead cross and various wooden earthworks.

 More than fifty books have been published recounting the island's history and exploring competing theories.
 Several works of fiction have also been based upon the Money Pit, including The Money Pit Mystery, Riptide, The Hand of Robin Squires, and Betrayed: The Legend of Oak Island.
 In January 2014, the History Channel began airing a reality TV show called The Curse of Oak Island about a group of modern treasure hunters.
 These hunters include brothers Rick and Marty Lagina of the "Michigan Group".
 The series has documented finds such as centuries-old coins, an antique brooch, and a lead cross that was allegedly made between 1200 and 1600 A.D.
+It has been said that seven people must die before the treasure is found.
+Up until this point, six have lost their lives in search of the hidden riches, (Ambassatours, 2025).